 Here are six international points on a White House watchlist where Trump might be tempted to broadcast inflammatory opinions that could affect financial markets.
 Whether or not you agree with him, or indeed whether or not his comments are accurate, those following the fluctuations of currencies or interest rates will not be able to ignore threats from Trump’s tweeting turbulence.

-GERMANY Confirmation that Germany's current account surplus last year was 9% of GDP – and is unlikely to decline significantly – could provoke a personal tirade, strengthening remarks against Berlin already made by Peter Navarro, head of the US national trade council.
+GERMANY Confirmation that the country’s current account surplus last year was 9% of GDP – and is unlikely to decline significantly – could provoke a personal tirade, strengthening remarks against Berlin already made by Peter Navarro, head of the US national trade council.
 Trump could aim at Germany’s near-$50bn trade surplus with the US.
 Depending on the vehemence, a direct Trump assault could depress the euro – making German exporters still more competitive.

 QUANTITATIVE EASING Trump said during the campaign that the Federal Reserve was keeping money loose to ease the Democrats’ chances.
 Now that he is in office (with the chance to reshape the Fed board with three to five new appointments in the next 18 months) Trump will want lower not higher interest rates – in the US, not Europe.
 He may lash out at the European Central Bank’s efforts to keep the euro lower through large-scale European QE.